 These are typically the most inexpensive option, though that depends on how elaborate the shade structure is.
 Fabric canopies come in variety of colors and interesting shapes, allowing them to be used with aesthetics in mind, rather than for the purely utilitarian function of sun protection.

-- Shade Voilà; they offer custom-built canopies starting at $18 per square foot and pre-fabricated sizes starting around $1200.
+- Some models mount to the outside wall of the house and are retractable when not in use, such as those made by Shade Voilà; they offer custom-built canopies starting at $18 per square foot and pre-fabricated sizes starting around $1200.

 - Shade sails are designed to be strung up with ropes between trees and are typically triangular, such as the 16-foot model available at Global Industries for about $50.